October 7th, 2020, Issue Number 2

 - Drafted introductory and follow up letters for CEOs, Board Chairs, CHROs and Corporate Secretaries.

-- List of 4 names for each organization have been completed.
+- A list of 4 names for each organization has been completed.

 - Provide templates to ensure comparable data.